cartalyst/converter/docs/usage/currency.md

 ## Default Exchangers {#default-exchangers}

-By default the native exchanger is used, which will fall back to regular config values, you can define these units under your config file, if no unit is defined, the exchanger defaults to 1.
+By default the native exchanger is used, which will fall back to the regular config values, you can define these units under your config file, if no unit is defined, the exchanger defaults to 1.

 We have built-in support for two exchangers out of the box.